 The Course is characterized by specific scientific topics, which are at the basis of the interdisciplinary education.
 To provide an adequate background on these topics to all doctoral students, the Course activates every year

-- 30-hour courses (extended courses)

-- 20-hour courses (standard courses)

-- 10-hour courses (short courses)
+- 20-hour courses (standard courses) - 10-hour courses (short courses).

 Such activities are interdisciplinary modules and are listed; each module is associated to a specific academic discipline.